SML0127/search-engine-web/README.md

 ## What we provide
-- Create workflows for crawling
+- Create workflows for crawling.
 - Crawl and Parse product data in distributed environment (Master / Worker model).
 - Upload / Update crawled data in the database incrementaly (View maintenance in Database).